Reducing the Risk - Practical Infection Control Training and the Coronavirus (COVID -19)

 It is vital that organisations look to reduce the risk of employee sickness due to infections including coronavirus (COVID-19) and the wider impact on suppliers, customers, production and productivity.
 The COVID-19 virus has caused a global economic slowdown.
 Our training offers organisations the opportunity to facilitate practical infection control employee training, gain knowledge and understanding of infection control measures and reduce the spread of infections.

-Over a full day our registered nursing team can undertake 3 practical drop in sessions lasting 2 ½ hours offering attendees the opportunity to learn effective infection control measures, ask questions and learn how to implement them throughout the workplace.
-Training can also be conducted remotely via online webinars.
+Over 3 hours our registered nursing team will provide the opportunity to learn effective infection control measures and how to implement them throughout the workplace.
+Training will be conducted remotely via online webinars and structured to allow learners to ask questions.

-This course is suitable for all organisations (clinical and non-clinical) within the UK that are looking to learn effective infection control measures with the aim of reducing the impact & spread of virus infections such as novel coronavirus (COVID-19) throughout their workplace.
+This course is suitable for all businesses and members of the public (clinical and non-clinical) within the UK that are looking to learn effective infection control measures with the aim of reducing the impact & spread of coronavirus (COVID-19) throughout their workplace.

 Who are we?